tnqt22/HappyCrafting/README.md

-# happy-crafting
+# HappyCrafting
-A web app using Ruby on Rails framework
+A web app for crafters community developed using Ruby on Rails framework